leonmavr/HIP35/README.md

 at the [HP35 manual](https://literature.hpcalc.org/community/hp35-om-en-reddot.pdf)
 [[4]](#ref-4).

-A unit test executable is also generated at `./build/test/testhip35`.

 ### Project directory structure and source code

-Implementations are found at `lib/src` and header files at `lib/src`.
-Unit tests are found at `test/test.cpp`.
+Implementations are found at `lib/src` and header files at `lib/inc`.
+The demo application is at `demo/main.cpp` and unit tests are found at `test/test.cpp`.

 You can create an instance of the Hip35 class and run it either via the UI or without it (given a string) as follows: